Frequently asked questions

 Which methods are not suitable after having a baby?

 The combined pill, contraceptive patch and vaginal ring should not be used in the first 3 weeks after having a baby.
 This is because the risk of blood clots is higher after giving birth.
-If you are at increased risk of blood clots, you may be advised to wait 6 weeks before starting one of these methods.
+Those who have had uncomplicated births, with no risk factors for blood clots and who are not breastfeeding may be able to start as early as 21 days following birth.
+However, if you are at increased risk of blood clots, you may be advised to wait 6 weeks before starting one of these methods.
+Speak to your doctor or nurse who can advise you.

 The diaphragm is not recommended in the first 6 weeks because the cervix (neck of the womb) and vagina change shape and size during pregnancy and birth.
 These changes make the diaphragm less good at preventing pregnancy.